-These low fodmap zucchini fritters for babies are the perfect snack, lunch meal, or addition to the main meal.
+These low fodmap zucchini fritters are for both babies and moms that are on the low fodmap diet.
+They are the perfect snack, lunch meal, or addition to the main meal.
 The zucchini quinoa fritters are made with five ingredients:

 - Feta cheese

 Anyone looking for low fodmap zucchini recipes will love these easy zucchini fritters served with a yogurt dill sauce.
 I made these zucchini fritters for my baby girl, who is now a toddler, and she loved them!
 Thank god as some days I wonder if she will like anything new that I make.

 These zucchini fritters for babies or anyone on the low fodmap diet are easy to make and bound to be enjoyed by the whole family, including babies and toddlers.
 The zucchini fritters are great for baby-led weaning, as I can say my one-year-old devoured them!

 I find zucchini patties a great way to sneak vegetables into my baby girl’s diet and is also a great finger food that is soft for baby-led weaning.

 Originally I created this low fodmap zucchini fritter recipe for people on the low fodmap diet with IBS in mind.
 But, when my one-year-old loved these, I thought all moms need to know about this recipe as a way to get healthy vegetables into their kid’s diet!

 Zucchini is the perfect vegetable to combine with quinoa to make patties.
 The Italian flavors from the feta and basil season the low fodmap zucchini fritters right.

 My toddler loves anything seasoned with feta, and I can understand why.
 Feta makes everything taste good!
 The low fodmap diet can be restricting, but at least you can enjoy feta in these delicious zucchini quinoa patties.